 If you're on my Web site then you probably are, "Looking for Me."
 First, about this site.
-It's designed so that companies, individuals or organizationss can review my background, experience and portfolio of work.
+It's designed so that companies, individuals or organizations can review my background, experience and portfolio of work.
 My name is Cameron Aull and I'm a Designer with a variety of experience professionally and independently.
 Anyone to ask I say that "I work in computer aided design, graphics, technical illustration and drafting".
 I have been a consultant for over twenty years providing graphic / technical design, IT support and development of online media.
 I build computers and have worked as an IT administrator in varying roles.
 But, this site isn't necessarily about all of that.
-The small images can be "clicked " on if you want to see my work, home, builds...life, just so you know.
-It's sorta like an Easter egg hunt.
+The small images can be "clicked " on if you want to see my work, studio, builds...life, just so you know.

 I Make "Things " ...over a decade in design I enjoy taking something apart to understand it and hopefully make it better.
 It's not all about being a senior or an expert at anything in particular.
 I'm learning everyday and it's something that I expect to always be doing.
 I work from everywhere.
 I travel, a LOT.
 I've worked from, France, Spain, Morocco and I'd lived in San Francisco for about seven years working with companies such as SyBase, Macromedia (now Adobe) and INTEL in Folsom California.
 I solve complex problems with unique solutions, sometimes really simple solutions.
 I don't think out of the box, it's somewhere I've never been to have to think out of.
 I am NOT a resume in a database, a profile on social media, a skill matrix, or a user of any type.
 I'm an experienced designer with serious passion of everything I put my mind to.
 Oh, and I'm a biker, hiker, horticulturist, and I build "wicked " patios and decks (see "Things ").